vipulnaik/diet-exercise-health/notes/2022-05-26-eye-and-skin-irritation.md

 * I used sunglasses while handling the laundry detergent.
 * I kept the laundry detergent open for as little as possible; most of the time it was shut and enclosed in a plastic container.

+### Skin

+I did not notice any skin issues.

+## 2022-05-29

+### Eye

+Everything felt normal with my eyes.

+### Skin

+I had a spontaneous slight bleeding of my middle knuckle of my left hand.
+I noticed it because of a couple of blood drops that came through my sweatshirt pocket in which I had my left hand.
+I initially thought it was a splatter of red paint; only when I took my hand out did I notice the bleeding.

+This was somewhat surprising since I had been using moisturizer regularly (though not focuse on that knuckle), and my frequency of hand-washing was not meaningfully different than usual.
+I had also not previously noticed anything particularly wrong with that knuckle.
+My suspicion is that the previous skin irritation had made my hands a bit more sensitive.